the-neutron-foundation/neutron-website/docs/Theory.md

     where your wrong.
 Neutron is going to have **C-like structs, switch statements, and more**.
 Oh, and also it has **built-in Numpy support** and **built-in functions**.
+*   **Cutting Edge is more important than speed**.
+Usability and cutting edge features are more important than speed.

 Neutron's "Conventions"
 -----------------------